 Sounds can also be digitized – represented as a string of 0’s and 1’s.
 Sound is a vibration, and the exact shape of the vibration can be represented as a code of 0’s and 1’s.
 A music CD stores 0’s and 1’s as variations of vibrations on the surface of the CD.
 There are hundreds of millions of such variations on the CD.
 A CD player, for example, turns this digital information back into Music.

 Photographs and illustrations are also digitized.
-For example, a picture which fills a typical computer screen is actually made up of more than 300,000 “dots.”
+For example, a picture that fills a typical computer screen is actually made up of more than 300,000 “dots.”
 Each dot can be a different color and every color has its own code of 0’s and 1’s.
 (For example, red might be”10101001010100001011101.”
 If the color of each dot in the picture is represented by such a code, then the code for a whole picture would be a very long string of 0’s and 1’s.

 A film or video is made up of a series of still pictures or frames.
-The frames are shown in a rapid succession (in video, normally at the rate of 30 frames per second) and our eyes merge the separate images together to form the illusion of motion.
+The frames are shown in rapid succession (in the video, normally at the rate of 30 frames per second) and our eyes merge the separate images together to form the illusion of motion.
 As with a single picture, every one of these individual frames can be translated into a code of 0’s and 1’s.
 In this way, film and video can be digitized, but it takes a lot of 0’s and 1’s to represent even a few seconds of video information.

 With special mathematical techniques, the number of 0’s and 1’s needed to represent words, sounds or pictures can be reduced for easier storage or transmission and then expanded when the information is read, heard or viewed.
-These techniques called “compression” and “decompression,” can reduce the number of 0’s and 1’s needed to one tenth or even one hundredth of the original amount.
+These techniques called “compression” and “decompression” can reduce the number of 0’s and 1’s needed to one-tenth or even one-hundredth of the original amount.
 But even with compression, many thousands of 0’s and 1’s are required to represent a picture and hundreds of millions are needed to represent the 1800 pictures in just one minute of video!